 What Stories Do TREES Tell Us?

 Welcome to the Trans-Canadian Research and Environmental Education (TREE) program!
-A citizen science program where students from across Canada join with researchers from the Mistik Askîwin Dendrochronology Lab (MAD Lab) to learn about the stories trembling aspen trees tell and how a synchrotron can be a tool to tell that story.
-Join us as we explore this new area in research and learn about environments across Canada!
+A citizen science program where students from across have Canada joined with researchers from the Mistik Askîwin Dendrochronology Lab (MAD Lab) to learn about the stories trembling aspen trees tell and how a synchrotron can be a tool to tell that story.

 Students from Luseland, SK learning from Dr. Colin Laroque, director of the Mistik Askîwin Dendrochronology Lab, about tree cores and what MAD Lab does